Karan9861/Bank-Telemarketing-Data-Analysis/README.md

 6. **Visualizing Clusters and Inferences:** Leveraging the insights from unsupervised learning, we created informative visualizations.
 These visualizations were showcased alongside the results of the analysis on a dynamic dashboard developed using Streamlit.
 Our visualizations and inferences provide actionable insights for decision-makers.
 We highlighted clusters with high subscription rates, suggesting targeting these clusters to boost sales.

+## Repository Structure

+- `data/`: This directory contains the dataset used in the project.
+- `notebooks/`: Jupyter notebooks detailing each step of the analysis, from data cleaning to machine learning and visualization.
+-

 ## Dashboard